mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 Note that the service account referenced by `kubernetes.io/service-account.name` annotation must exist.
-If you want to be really careful, you can also specify the `kubernetes.io/service-account.uid` annotation to match the service account you want to create a token secret for (if you don't do this then the token controller will fill this for you when it populates the token secret).
+If you want to be really careful, you can also specify the `kubernetes.io/service-account.uid` annotation to match the service account you want to create a token secret for.
+If you don't do this, then the token controller will fill this for you when it populates the token secret.

 And let's look at the secret: